Harry von Kessler: Later years

-During World War I, Kessler and Karl Gustav Vollmoeller worked together at the German Embassy in Bern for the cultural department of the Foreign Office.
-They developed activities aimed at peace plans with France and England.
-In November 1918, Kessler was German Ambassador to Warsaw in the newly independent Poland (Second Polish Republic).
+In December 1918, he returned to his estate in Weimar, recording that although the house seemed unchanged from 1913 and his old servants and pets greeted him with affection, his collections of paintings, statues, books and mementos reflected a European intellectual and cultural community which was now "dead, missing, scattered .. or become enemies".
+In December 1918, he visited the former Imperial Palace in Berlin, which had been looted by the mutinous sailors of the High Seas Fleet who had just staged the November Revolution that had toppled the ancient House of Hohenzollern along with the rest of Germany's royal families.
+Kessler wrote in his diary after viewing the looted palace: "“But these private apartments, the furniture, the articles of everyday use...are so insipid and tasteless, so philistine, that it is difficult to feel much indignation against the pilferers.
+Only astonishment that the wretched, timid, unimaginative creatures who liked this trash, and frittered away their life in this precious palatial haven, amidst lackeys and sycophants, could ever make any impact on history.”
+Writing about the former Emperor, Wilhelm II, a man whom he always disliked, Kessler called him: "this nincompoop and swaggerer who plunged Germany into misfortune...Not a facet of him is capable of arousing pity or sympathy."

 In 1919, he wrote a "plan for a League of Nations on the basis of an organization of organizations (World Organisation)", which contains the constitution of such an international confederation of states.
 The purpose of this covenant was above all to prevent new wars, securing human rights and the regulation of world trade.
 Main body of this covenant would be the "World Council", which also elected an executive committee.
 Under his plan a Weltjustizhof, a World Court of Arbitration and administrative authorities would be built.
 This ordered by paragraphs plan had the form of a state constitution.
 Another plan for a supranational organisation he developed in 1920 as "Guidelines for a true League of Nations" in the form of a resolution.
 In 1922, he served for a short time as the President of the German Peace Society, of which he was a member from 1919 to 1929.
+Kessler's very public support for the Weimar Republic made him into a pariah amongst the former elite circles he had once frequented as the aristocracy, the officer corps and the former members of the elite university fraternities that he once belonged to all ostracized him.
+However, Kessler met and was actively engaged in correspondence with a number of leading figures in Europe such as Albert Einstein, André Gide, Jean Cocteau, Virginia Woolf, Marcel Proust, George Bernard Shaw, Isadora Duncan, and Josephine Baker.